mattmorten/Dispatch/README.md

 * __Dispatcher__.
 The central coordinator.
 Data is passed to the Dispatcher when it becomes available.
 The Dispatcher evaluates the rules against this data item, and hands it over to a Receiver if possible.
 * __Receiver__.
 A process which is begins running when data is available.

+### Motivation
+Threading in Java is complex, and so many people don't bother trying to do it, or do it incorrectly.
+If we abandon concurrency all together, then we lose out on important potential gains:

+* Smaller memory footprint
+* Faster runtime

+High level design should produce dependencies between data.
+It is much clearer to express dependencies explicitly using rules, rather than use low-level Java concurrency features.

+Once we've defined the data dependencies in the application, couldn't the application itself perform runtime empirical analysis to determin optimal parameters such as threadpool size, batching size, memory size etc?

+Someone with a strong understanding of concurrency probably wouldn't need a library like this.
+But for everyone else, this could be an easy way to get started.

 ###Rules / Dependencies
 Conceptually, the simplest rule might look like this: